 Looking forward to a trip to Vancouver?
 This beautiful West Coast city offers lots of fun activities.
 It can be a challenge to narrow down exactly what to do during your vacation.
 Our travel experts have created this list to help you make the most of your time in Vancouver.

 We know planning a perfect vacation takes a lot of work.
 There's booking hotels and restaurants, plus finding all your activities.
 Without this planning, you could end up wasting a lot of time.
-That's why it’s best to have our Insider touch.
+That's why it’s best to talk to one of our local travel experts.

-At Fresh Tracks Canada, we're committed to creating unforgettable travel experiences.
+At Canadian Train Vacations, we're committed to creating unforgettable travel experiences.
 We do all the planning for you.
 You can just sit back and enjoy your vacation.
+Our train trip itineraries are personalized to your interests, so you can pick your hotel types, train class, day tours, and more.

 As Vancouver's first and largest park, there's a little something for everyone here.
 Dine at one of the park's classic restaurants (2) or spend time at the Vancouver Aquarium (read more below).